 About Sarah Kim

 She graduated summa cum laude with the President’s honor with a Bachelor’s degree in 2008, and completed her Master’s degree in 2010 both in Applied Mathematics from Hanyang University, South Korea.
 She earned her doctorate in Biomathematics at Florida State University in 2015.
 She has received several awards including David Goldstein and Presidential Trainee Awards from the American Society for Clinical Pharmacology and Therapeutics.

 Dr. Kim’s current research focuses on:

-(1) Mathematical modeling and simulations informing experimental designs to examine combinations of anti-Mycobacterium tuberculosis agents to identify optimal regimens which markedly shorten the length of tuberculosis treatments and prevent the emergence of resistance.
+(1) Mathematical modeling and simulation informing experimental designs to examine combinations of anti-Mycobacterium tuberculosis agents to identify optimal regimens which markedly shorten the length of tuberculosis treatments and prevent the emergence of resistance.

-(2) Developing a disease progression model-based clinical trial simulation (CTS) tool designed to optimize clinical trial enrichment and design of studies to investigate the efficacy of potential therapies for Duchenne Muscular Dystrophy.
+(2) Developing disease progression model-based clinical trial simulation tools to optimize clinical trial enrichment and design of studies to investigate the efficacy of potential therapies for Duchenne muscular dystrophy and type 1 diabetes.